cholidmawardi/frontend-learning-journey/01-html-css-foundations/README.md

 > “Mastering layout with margin and padding is more impactful than writing clever JavaScript —
 > because if the structure is broken, nothing else matters.”

-This foundation ensures you don’t just “style” a page, but understand how to **compose** it like a professional.
+This foundation ensures I don’t just “style” a page, but understand how to **compose** it like a professional.